 Share your passion for scuba diving by becoming a PADI Divemaster.
 As a PADI Divemaster you will be able to supervise scuba diving activities and assist PADI Instructors with the training of student divers.
-During the Divemaster programme you will learn leadership skills, increase your dive theory to instructor standards and stretch you organisational and problem solving skills to new heights.
+During the Divemaster programme you will learn leadership skills, increase your dive theory to instructor standards and stretch your organisational and problem solving skills to new heights.
 With your PADI instructor acting as your guide, you will increase your confidence in the water and be shown how to control student, novice and experienced divers in all environments and situations.

 What will I do?

 The programme has three sections.
-In the first of these, Knowledge Development, you delve deeply into the many areas of dive theory.
-You will complete the nine self study sections in your manual and combine this with formal classroom sessions culminating in eight exams on subjects ranging from dive physics, Supervising Student Divers, Physiology, Risk Management and the RDP.
+In the first of these, Knowledge Development, you delve deeper into the many areas of dive theory.
+You will complete the nine self study sections in your manual and combine this with formal classroom sessions culminating in eight short exams on subjects ranging from dive physics, supervising student divers, physiology, risk management and the RDP.

 Don’t worry if you are not an Olympic class swimmer, the stamina tests are to ensure that you have a reasonable level of fitness, not to get you ready for a cross channel swim.
 The details of these are available when you book onto the programme.
 Pre-course pool sessions under the guidance of one of our Staff Instructors are available to give you the opportunity to improve your skill level and fitness prior to the start of your programme.

-In the final section, the Practical Application, you will practice all you have learnt throughout the programme either by completing a series of training exercises if you are on an intensive programme, or complete the rest of your training under an internship style programme.
-In the confined water training you will be shown how to control students & novice divers in a safe manner whilst assisting an Instructor on courses.
+In the final section, the Practical Application, you will practise all you have learnt throughout the programme either by completing a series of training exercises if you are on an intensive programme, or complete the rest of your training under an internship style programme.
+In the confined water training you will be shown how to control students and novice divers in a safe manner whilst assisting an Instructor on courses.
 The open water training includes the supervision of both students and certified divers.
-You will also be required to make a map of a chosen underwater feature of a local dive site and produce an Emergency Action Plan (E.A.P).
+You will also be required to make a map of a chosen underwater feature of a local dive site and produce an Emergency Action Plan.